yt-project/yt/doc/source/visualizing/plots.rst

 Slice and projection plots both provide a callback for over-plotting particle positions onto gas fields.
-However, sometimes you want to plot the particle quantities by themselves, perhaps because the gas fields are not relevant to the your point, or perhaps because your dataset doesn't contain any gas fields in the first place.
+However, sometimes you want to plot the particle quantities by themselves, perhaps because the gas fields are not relevant to your use case, or perhaps because your dataset doesn't contain any gas fields in the first place.
 Additionally, you may want to plot your particles with a third field, such as particle mass or age,  mapped to a colorbar.
 :class:`~yt.visualization.particle_plots.ParticlePlot` provides a convenient